user200000/data_Li2FeSO_structure/README.md

 ## Fitting

 Fitting and all subsequent calculations are performed using the [icet library](https://icet.materialsmodeling.org).
 Data from DFT calculations are input as jsons and fit using the python scripts.
 The output from this step is cluster expansion object for DFT energies.
-In parallel a cluster expansion is fit using Ewald energies in the coulomb tab.
+In parallel a cluster expansion is fit using Ewald energies in the coulomb directory.

 ## MC